Testlio/hype/content/post/lambda-getting-started.md

 API Gateway acts as the front-door for AWS services, allowing mapping HTTP requests to calls to services such as EC2 or even another HTTP API.
 It also has native support for AWS Lambda, making it ideal for creating an HTTP API that is completely backed by Lambda.

 As we discussed, Lambdas are always executed in response to some event, with the `event` object containing input data.
-API Gateway handles mapping a HTTP request to said event, and then also mapping the result of the Lambda function back to a suitable HTTP response.
+API Gateway handles mapping a HTTP request to an event, and then also mapping the result of the Lambda function back to a suitable HTTP response.

 API Gateway can be set up via the AWS console, however, the more interesting/scalable approach is to use [Swagger](http://swagger.io/specification/) (now also known as OpenAPI) to define our API and tie endpoints to Lambda functions.